neondatabase/website/content/docs/manage/projects.md

 <TabItem>

 Specify the `ips` option with an empty string.
-If applicable, also include `"primary_branch_only": false`.
+If applicable, also include `"protected_branches_only": false`.

 ```bash
 curl -X PATCH \